-Make arrangements for pictures to be downloaded to the college network immediately after the event.
+Plan for pictures saved to be downloaded to the college network immediately after the event.

 Delete images from the camera/device after downloading.

 Don't download images from organisation equipment to your own equipment.

 Don't use your own equipment without Head Teacher/SLT knowledge or permission - and in accordance with the e-safety policy.